 Within cities seemingly frozen in time beats the vibrant pulse of Cuba’s most valuable resource: its people.
 Connect with Cubans of all backgrounds on this unique program, learning about their everyday lives and examining the forces that have shaped Cuban culture.
 From the UNESCO World Heritage sites of Old Havana and Trinidad to colonial Cienfuegos, meet historians and scientists, athletes and artists, entrepreneurs and musicians—and experience this fast-changing island nation through their eyes.

 Connect with the extraordinary people and lively culture of Cuba through experiences made possible by the relationships we’ve developed over almost ten years of licensed expeditions to the island.

-Discuss historic preservation with local restoration experts in Havana and Trinidad, then set to see centuries-old buildings and meet the Cubans who live and work in them.
+Discuss historic preservation with local restoration experts in Havana and Trinidad, then set out to see centuries-old buildings and meet the Cubans who live and work in them.